deadcoder0904/100dayz-code/source/_posts/Sort-Files-in-a-Directory-and-Number-them.md

 ### I'm back 💙

-#### Exam days are beginning & I don't have a hard copy to read from & ebooks for Digital Signal Processing (DSP) suck, atleast those I have.
+#### Exam days are ahead of me & I don't have a hard copy to read from & ebooks for Digital Signal Processing (DSP) suck, atleast those I have.
 So, today I clicked some pics in my phone & as per the naming convention of my phone they are long strings like `IMG_20164144090.jpg` & so on...
 Now I want to sort them all & number them so that final result is `1.jpg`.
 I have 2 languages for automating this task `BASH` & `PYTHON`.
 I'll go with `PYTHON` as this usecase is more suitable for it.

 ### Here's the final [Python Script](https://github.com/deadcoder0904/personal-bash-scripts/blob/master/sortAndOrderFiles.py)